CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode.md

     {{%/notice%}}

-To configure a traditional mode bridge using NCLU, do the following:
+To configure a traditional mode bridge using NCLU, do the following:To configure spanning tree options for a bridge interface, refer to
+[Spanning Tree and Rapid Spanning Tree](/version/cumulus-linux-40/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree).

+<summary>NCLU Commands </summary>

+The following example commands configure a traditional mode bridge called my\_bridge with IP address 10.10.10.10/24. swp1, swp2, swp3, and swp4 are members of the bridge.

     cumulus@switch:~$ net add bridge my_bridge_A ports swp1-4
     cumulus@switch:~$ net add bridge my_bridge_A ip address 10.10.10.10/24